 After feedings, burp baby well and hold him upright for 15 minutes to help digestion before placing him down to sleep.

 Overwhelmed?
 Not sure how to swaddle safely?
-Get your personal questions about newborn care answered with an in-home, a private lesson or by attending an upcoming group class at Intown Midwifery.
-I work with the team at Parent Nurture, who provide in-home instruction and postpartum support to ease your transition into parenthood.
-Let's talk.
+Get your personal questions about newborn care answered with an in-home lesson to ease your transition into parenthood.